asdegoyeneche/ROAR/index.md

 #### Lane Following

-`ROAR/planning_module/local_planner/lane_following_local_planner.py` contains the main logic of our lane following planner.
+The `ROAR/planning_module/local_planner/lane_following_local_planner.py` script contains the main logic of our lane following planner.
 We defined a variable, confidence, which is a scalar between 0 and 1.
 It decays exponentially when a lane is not detected, and is reset to 1 when both are detected.
 We calculated the target location based on a weighted sum of the mid point of lane center and the next waypoint.
 We also limited the target speed by confidence.
 The location of the next waypoint and target speed were then fed into our controller.
 The pseudocode of the lane following algorithm is as follows:

 ```python3
 def follow_lane(waypoints, α: confidence decay rate 0 ~ 1, β: speed limit factor > 0):